-When we get to see the Namib Desert, I want to ask Mum and Dad if I can get up really early;

-To see if I can catch a glimpse of the fairies dancing.
+When we get to see the Namib Desert, I want to ask Mum and Dad if I can get up really early, to see if I can catch the fairies dancing.

 What do you think causes Fairy Circles?

 I still think it is fairies, and I really hope I will see some, so then I can tell you for sure.